grammar-anarchist/orthogonal_constraints/README.md

 # A PyTorch Implementation of "Riemannian approach to batch normalization"

 A PyTorch implementation of **Riemannian approach to batch normalization** (NIPS 2017) by Minhyung Cho and Jaehyung Lee (https://arxiv.org/abs/1709.09603).
+The poster for the conference can be found [here](https://rawgit.com/MinhyungCho/riemannian-batch-normalization/master/riemannian-batch-normalization-poster.pdf).

 Refer to https://github.com/MinhyungCho/riemannian-batch-normalization/ for a tensorflow implementation.